Adrien Agreste

-Adrien was conceptualized as a character who would appeal to everyone, having many good characteristics and being able to inspire the viewers.
+Adrien was conceptualized as a character that would appeal to everyone, having many good characteristics and being able to inspire the viewers.
 Regarding Adrien's superhero identity, since Ladybug's power was connected to good luck, Astruc concluded that her partner would have powers related to bad luck, which resulted in him thinking of a black cat.
+Cat Noir was also inspired by the comic book superhero Catwoman.
+Adrien is voiced by Bryce Papenbrook in the English dub, while Benjamin Bollen voices him in the show's French version.
+As of Season Five, Adrien is dating his classmate, Marinette Dupain-Cheng.

-The writers describe him as a great, interesting, and relatable character.
+Critical reception of Adrien has generally been positive, with reviewers describing him as a great, interesting, and relatable character.
 His relationship with Marinette has been praised, both when they are depicted as civilians and as superheroes.

-Adrien has served as inspiration for cosplays as many people have taken interest in him after the show has released.
+Adrien has served as inspiration for cosplays as many people have taken interest in him after the show was released.
 Merchandise inspired by him has been produced, such as action figures, accessories, and clothing items.